 Stocks are stated at the lower of cost and net realisable value, being the estimated selling price less costs to complete and sell.
-Cost is based on the cost of purchase on a weighted averagebasis.
-Work in progress and finished goods include labour and attributable overheads.
+Cost is based on the cost of purchase on a weight average basis.

 At each balance sheet date, stocks are assessed for impairment.
 If stock is impaired, the carrying amount is reduced to its selling price less costs to complete and sell.
 The impairment loss is recognised immediately in profit or loss.